TAMIL NADU FOUNDATION, Inc. USA

 SECTION 4: Finance

-SECTION 5: Termination
+SECTION 5: Dissolution

 If in the opinion of the Board of Directors, a Chapter does not function for a period of more than two years, the Board can appoint caretaker-officers to discharge the responsibilities or the chapter may be dissolved by a resolution passed by the Board to that effect.